aplteam/Fire/Docs/ReadMe.md

 ### Editing

 When you edit one or more APL objects from Fire you can double-click another APL object in an Edit window successfully.
 You can also go to the session and add another Edit window to those which are already open.
-However, you are advised to use this feature with care.
+However, you are advised to use this with care.

 ### Report hits